swaguespack/Shellbys-Note-Taker/README.md

 ## Installation

-To create your own note taker app, `git clone` the repo so you have the Node project on your local development environemnt.
+To create your own note taker app, `git clone` the repo so you have the project on your local development environemnt.

 Run `npm install` to install all dependencies.